LuisaPerez19/spendwise/README.md

-# README
+# SpendWise - Expense Tracker

-This README would normally document whatever steps are necessary to get the application up and running.
+SpendWise is a dynamic Ruby on Rails expense tracker app built to help users manage their finances efficiently.
+Using Turbo Frames and Stimulus for seamless interactivity, the app provides a smooth, responsive user experience.
+The app is containerised with Docker and deployed to a shared DigitalOcean server using Kamal.

-Things you may want to cover:
+## Technologies Used

-* Ruby version
+- Ruby, Ruby on Rails

-* System dependencies
+- Docker, Bootstrap

-* Configuration
+- JavaScript, Stimulus, Turbo Frames

-* Database creation
+- HTML, SCSS

-* Database initialization
+* Ruby version: 3.1.2

-* How to run the test suite
+* Rails version:  **7.0.8**

-* Services (job queues, cache servers, search engines, etc.)
+* Database: **PostgreSQL**

-* Deployment instructions
+* Run bundle install

-* ...
+* Database: Run Rails db:create and rails db:migrate to start a database